 Verifying, cataloging, and reporting accurate data takes a considerable amount of time.
 Starting the process early helps to avoid an unnecessary last-minute rush to gather information and can avoid costly late fees and penalties due to inaccuracies.
 Beginning in the third or fourth quarter of the previous calendar year, employers should begin verifying employee records with each individual employee to ensure that all personnel data is accurate and up to date.
 Employers should also cross-reference facts such as employee hire dates and average hours worked, in case employees are newly eligible for benefits.

-Reporting is difficult, and it can be costly.
+Reporting is difficult and can be costly.
 Having an integrated solution that combines benefits, payroll, and insurance data can take much of the burden off your shoulders at reporting time.

 An ACA reporting service such as the Paychex Employer Shared Responsibility Services monitors your ALE status, FTE hours, and the type and affordability of your offered coverage throughout the year*.
 You can also receive help with end-of-year reporting, including lines 14, 15, and 16 of Form 1095-C for each employee.